Fly to the Line UK - Season 1 - 2018 - 2019

-Use the guidance and ideas in the content areas below to design, build and test gliders through the Autumn and Spring terms.
+Use the guidance and ideas in the content areas below to design, build and test gliders through the Autumn and Early Spring terms.
 There is a variety of additional lesson content you can use from now to explore key principles.

 Hold an in-school glider flying competition, providing opportunities for students to refine their designs and launching skills.
 Notes and a video presentation for this are in the content areas below.

 The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub in February or March.
 At the regional and national finals, students will get the opportunity to learn more about flight and will design and compete with new glider designs they make there (all tools and resources provided).

-The winners of each regional finals will be invited to the National Finals at RAF Museum Cosford at the beginning of April 2019.
+Winners of each regional finals will be invited to a National level Final at the beginning of April 2019.